Zack-Dx/Jsonify-RestAPI/readme.md

 npm run dev
 ```

+### Application Structure

+**Models:** In this folder you can find all the databse schemas, You can also edit and/or update schemas for applications.

+**Controllers:** In this folder we have all the API's methods for CRUD opperations which will be executred through API url's.

+**Middleware:** We have some error handling method in middleware, all the methods which need to execute on api calling before executing a respective controller will be define in this folder.

+**Routes:** We have define the API's route in this folder, so any new route will be define here.

+**Config:** We have some third party configuration in our application e.g MongoDB, Limiter, logger and redis.
+Any new configuration will be go in this folder

 🙏 Thank You!

 We want to express our gratitude to all the contributors and users of Jsonify.
 Your support and involvement in this open-source project make it what it is today.
 Jsonify wouldn't be possible without the community's collaboration and feedback.